openresearchlabs/openresearchlabs.github.io/_pages/home.md

 from various theoretical and methodological fields including statistical machine learning/AI, probabilistic programming, and data science among others.
 Our focus is on data-rich applications ranging from molecular life sciences to computational history.

-We are running the [Computational biosciences](http://www.utu.fi/en/units/sci/units/math/Research/Pages/Computational-Systems-Biology-and-Biomedicine.aspx) group in University of Turku, and are founding members of [Helsinki Computational History Group](https://comhis.github.io/).
+The team coordinates [Computational biosciences](http://www.utu.fi/en/units/sci/units/math/Research/Pages/Computational-Systems-Biology-and-Biomedicine.aspx) group in University of Turku, and are founding members of [Helsinki Computational History Group](https://comhis.github.io/).